 Can You See the Bed Bug Signs?

-Of course, you can.
-Aside from seeing alive bed bugs, you can also see dead bed bugs as a sign of the bed bug infestation.
-The most common infestation sign that can be seen is in a form of reddish or rusty stains on bed sheets or the surface of your mattress.
+You can see the bed bugs sign.
+Aside from seeing alive bed bugs, you can also see dead bed bugs as a sign of bed bug infestation.
+The most common infestation sign that can be seen is in the form of reddish or rusty stains on bed sheets or the surface of your mattress.
 This is because the bed bugs get crushed when you lay on your mattress.

-As mentioned before, bed bugs are up to 5 millimeters large.
-However, their eggshells, the eggs are tiny – about 1 millimeter.
+Bed bugs are up to 5 millimeters large.
+However, their eggs are tiny, which is about 1 millimeter.
 These eggs are pale yellow, and this color is the color of their skin that they shed as they become larger.

 Can You See Bed Bugs While They Are Eating?

-Many are wondering if you can somehow catch bed bugs while they’re drinking your blood?
-If you manage to do so, you’re a legend because bed bugs will feed exclusively when you sleep or when you’re in a near-sleep state, e.g. when you’re not moving.
-Bed bugs are strongly irritated by loudness and you moving around, and as such, they will always vacate the place if it’s not peaceful.
+You cannot see bed bugs while they are eating.
+Bed bugs will feed exclusively when you sleep or when you’re in a near-sleep state.
+They are strongly irritated by loudness and you moving around, and as such, they will always vacate the place if it’s not peaceful.

 Bed bugs also feed relatively rarely – once per week or every ten days, although they can go without food for up to a whole year!
-On top of that, they almost always feed during the night because this is the time of the day (or night) that you’re using for sleep.
+On top of that, they almost always feed during the night because this is the time you are asleep.

-The feeding process lasts for about 3 to 12 minutes and during this time, bed bugs use their straw-like ’mouth’ to extract the blood from your body.
+The feeding process lasts for about 3 to 12 minutes.
+During this time, bed bugs use their straw-like ’mouth’ to extract the blood from your body.
 Despite this being a lasting process, not many people can see bed bugs while they are feeding.
 Even if you suddenly wake up, bed bugs are very fast and will disappear before you realize what’s happening.

 List of Sources